jvanstone/mjwedding/readme.txt

 == Description ==

-M & J Wedding is a blank canvas for your ideas and it makes the block editor your best brush.
+M & J Wedding is based off of Twenty Twenty One Theme.

+ This theme will be used with...
+  >> Forminator for the FORM in R.S.V.P.
+	>> MyRegisrty iframe in Registry, so guest will not have to leave site.

 Here is a link to the Figma prototype for this site. https://www.figma.com/proto/vexu2ke2W2IDfEE7ZkYtq6/M-J-web?node-id=2%3A3&scaling=min-zoom